Stratagem (Star Trek: Enterprise)

-"Stratagem" is the sixty-sixth episode of Star Trek: Enterprise, the fourteenth episode from the third season.
-This science fiction show is set in the 22nd century of the Star Trek universe.
-Captain Archer is trying to deal with Aliens that attacked Earth.
+"Stratagem" is the sixty-sixth episode of the science fiction television series Star Trek: Enterprise, the fourteenth episode of the third season.
+The episode aired on UPN on February 4, 2004.
+Set in the 22nd century, it follows the journey of the Starfleet spaceship Enterprise.

+In this episode, Captain Archer tricks the Xindi scientist Degra into revealing information about the location of the super-weapon that the Xindi plan to use to destroy Earth.

 Plot

 Three years in the future, Captain Archer and Degra (the scientist behind the Xindi weapon project) are aboard a shuttle escaping from an Insectoid prison camp.
-Degra cannot remember his time as Archer's cell-mate and friend, and remains suspicious despite having a prison tattoo and long greying hair.
-Archer convinces him that this memory loss is due to the blood worms in his system (used because they excrete a truth drug, but sometimes causes the victim to suffer amnesia afterwards), and removes a live worm from Degra's arm.
+Degra cannot remember his time as Archer's cellmate and friend, and remains suspicious despite having a prison tattoo and long greying hair.
+Archer convinces him that this memory loss is due to the bloodworms in his system (used because they excrete a truth drug, but sometimes causes the victim to suffer temporary amnesia afterwards), and removes a live worm from Degra's arm.

-They are in fact inside a simulator aboard Enterprise (and still in December, 2153) and the whole setup is a ploy to learn where the weapon is being constructed.
-Degra, and his crew, had been captured near the test site of the weapon, the worm was inserted by Doctor Phlox, and the fake ship was constructed by the crew.
-The ruse is partially successful, and Degra reveals information about his family, and inputs coordinates into the navigation system.
+They are, in fact, inside a simulator aboard Enterprise (and still in December 2153), and the entire setup is a ploy to learn where the weapon is being constructed.
+Degra and his crew had been captured near the test site of the weapon, the worm was inserted by Doctor Phlox, and the crew constructed the fake ship.
+The ruse is partially successful; Degra reveals information about his family and inputs coordinates into the navigation system.
 He later becomes suspicious after a malfunction in which one of the windows of the simulator briefly glitches due to ship-wide power fluctuations, and attacks Archer.

-This leaves Archer with a dilemma; travelling to the red giant star, Azati Prime, would take them three weeks, time they do not have to waste on a wild goose chase.
-Instead they again deceive Degra into thinking that they have used Xindi warp technology to open subspace vortices, and trick him into thinking that they have already arrived at the coordinates.
-Degra shouts that they will never be able to breach the base's defenses, thus proving that the coordinates do in fact relate to the weapon.
+This leaves Archer with a dilemma; traveling to the red giant star, Azati Prime, would take them three weeks, time they do not have to waste on a wild goose chase.
+Instead, they again deceive Degra into thinking that they have used stolen Xindi warp technology to open subspace vortices, and trick him into thinking that they have already arrived at the coordinates.
+Degra shouts that they will never be able to breach the base's defenses, thus proving that the coordinates do relate to the weapon.
 In a final deception, Degra and his crew are mind-wiped and returned to their ship.